immunization-tracking/immunization-tracker-BE/README.md

 # Immunization Tracker - Back End

-Getting the most updated immunization records for you and your families can be a very confusing and time consuming process.
-But it does not have to be.
+Getting immunization records for you and your families can be a confusing and time consuming process.
+But it does not have to be!
-Out Immunization Tracking App allows parents to request and their children’s immunization records as well as their own, with a click of a button
+Out Immunization Tracking App allows parents to track their children’s immunization records, as well as theirs, with a click of a button

 - Designed by Yilun Weng https://github.com/wengellen